How Much Should You Spend On Rent?

 Evaluate Your Financial Situation

 It’s essential to start planning for rent by reviewing your financial standing.
 This will help you determine how much to spend on rent.
 Start by calculating your total monthly income, including your expenses, investments, and any other sources of revenue.
-From here, you will want to list out your continual expenses like groceries, utilities, transportation, debt, and more.
+From here, you will want to list your ongoing expenses, such as groceries, utilities, transportation, and debt, among others.
 Be thorough to ensure that you’re tracking everything, both in terms of saving and spending.

 You should also plan to use a resource that will help you calculate your rent affordability.
 Use a rent affordability calculator to account for how much of your income should be set aside for rent every month.
 Monthly rent shouldn’t put you in more debt, and that’s why it’s essential to calculate the associated costs beforehand.
 Once you have a clear rental budget in mind, you can be more productive with your apartment search.
-It’s important to remember that your personal finances are indeed personal and may vary from those of other people.
+It’s essential to remember that your personal finances are, by definition, personal and may differ from those of others.

 Gross vs. Net Income: Which One Should You Use?